Cupping Therapy (Myofascial Decompression)

 Relieve Pain, Improve Movement, and Restore Function

-Cupping therapy—also known as myofascial decompression—is a hands-on treatment technique offered at Reform Physical Therapy that helps reduce muscle tension, improve mobility, and relieve pain.
-Unlike traditional massage that compresses tissues, cupping uses negative pressure to gently lift and separate tissue layers.
+Cupping therapy—also called myofascial decompression—is a hands-on technique that helps reduce muscle tension, improve mobility, and relieve pain.
+Unlike a regular massage that presses into tissues, cupping uses gentle suction to lift and separate them for easier movement.

 This technique involves placing soft, flexible silicone cups on the skin and creating suction.
-As a result, the suction draws the skin, fascia, and muscle tissue upward, increasing blood flow and allowing muscles and connective tissue to move more freely.
+As a result, the suction lifts the tissues upward, increases blood flow, and helps them move more freely.
 It’s a safe, non-invasive method to improve function and reduce discomfort caused by injury, overuse, or chronic tightness.

 Benefits of Cupping Therapy